About Harmony Horses Equine Assisted Therapy

 In all of this, we become aware that a sense of humour and laughter is the best medicine there is.

-At this stage, these experiences will happen on the ground always with hands-on involvement of the equine assisted learning practitioner.
+At this stage, these experiences will happen on the ground always with hands-on involvement of the animal assisted therapy practitioner.
 Please refer to our short clips of previous sessions under the video section.

-What's happens in an equine assisted learning session?
+What's happens in an equine assisted therapy session?

 A few activities in the first session might be: